pepkit/pepspec/docs/specification.md

 </figure>

-The `remove` modifier elimiantes one or more sample attributes.
+The `remove` modifier eliminates one or more sample attributes.

 Example: